mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/module5.rst

 Topology of Service Scaling Group
 *********************************

-With BIG-IQ 6.0, the ``Service Scaling Group`` is composed of 2 tiers of ADCs.
+With BIG-IQ 6.1, the ``Service Scaling Group`` is composed of 2 tiers of ADCs.
 Depending on the environment, the implementation of the ``Service Scaling Group`` (SSG) will differ.

 ============= ===================================== ============================
  Environment     Tier1 (called ``Service Scaler``)      Tier2 (called ``SSG``)
 ============= ===================================== ============================
-   AWS                       ELB                                 F5 VE
+   AZURE                     ALB                                 F5 VE
 ============= ===================================== ============================

 Tier1/``Service Scaler`` management - how does this work ?
 **********************************************************

-With BIG-IQ 6.0, the provisioning and deployment of Tier1 has to be done upfront by the administrator.
-It means that:
+With BIG-IQ 6.1, the provisioning and deployment of Tier1 is handle automatically by BIG-IQ.

-* The AWS ELB will have to be provisioned

 Tier2/``SSG`` management - how does this work ?
 ***********************************************

-With BIG-IQ 6.0, the provisioning of ``SSG`` BIG-IPs is fully automated.
+With BIG-IQ 6.1, the provisioning of ``SSG`` BIG-IPs is fully automated.
 You don't have to setup anything upfront but licenses for BIG-IQ to assign to the dynamically provisioned BIG-IPs